OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 Each :class:`~mosaik_api_v3.CreateResult` is a Python dict with the fields *eid* and *type*.
 (As it is a normal dict, the name :class:`~mosaik_api_v3.CreateResult` will only appear in type annotations.)

-The *eid* field specifies entity's **entity ID**.
-It will be used by mosaik to communicate to your simulator which input data is meant for which entity, and vice versa by your simulator to indicate which entity produced a given ountput. *As such, all entity IDs returned by your simulator must be unique, even accross multiple calls to* :meth:`~Simulator.create` *during the same simulation.*
+The *eid* field specifies the entity's **entity ID**.
+It will be used by mosaik to communicate to your simulator which input data is meant for which entity, and vice versa by your simulator to indicate which entity produced a given ountput.
+*As such, all entity IDs returned by your simulator must be unique, even accross multiple calls to* :meth:`~Simulator.create` *during the same simulation.*

 The *type* field must mirror the value given in ``model``.
 (It exists for simulators using child entities, see :doc:`/how-tos/existing-topologies`.)

 Because we want to allow users to set the entity ID, our :meth:`~Simulator.create` method is a bit involved.
 First, we sort out the entity ID business:

 .. literalinclude:: code/profits_simulator.py
    :start-at: def create
    :end-before: # end

 When the user creates entities, they can give the parameter ``eid``.
 There are three cases:
 - They might not specify it (or specify `None`).
   In this case, we create entity IDs looking like *PVProfits-42*.
   The numbers start with the number of already-existing entities.
   This ensures that we will not create the same entity ID twice, even if :meth:`~Simulator.create` is called multiple times.
   (This might run into problems if the user specifies entity IDs some of the time but we will catch those later.)
 - They might specify a single string.
   We only allow this if they also just create a single entity.
 - They might specify a list of entity IDs.
   In this case, we check that it has the right length.

 At the end of this process, ``eid`` is a list, and it contains ``num`` IDs.